 The ability of third sector or voluntary organisations to deal with more complex detox needs is usually slim - it's worth looking into this though.

 Like most things in life, it's tempting to go for simply the cheapest cost provider.

 Thousands benefit from local community groups every week.
-But the first stage of help - physically detoxing - will need more specialist care.
+But for short term help for detox, you'll need professional assistance.

 This includes feedback on staffing, care and support levels, management, and environment.

-Step 5 - Arrange Admission
+Step 5 - Finalise The Details

 Most clinics will expect payment of a deposit, toward the full balance of treatment, prior to admitting.